GanChuanYin/blog/docs/05.Vue/Vue3-Doc-Best-Practices.md

 }).mount('#app')
 ```

-Vue templates are compiled into JavaScript, and <font color=gree size=4>`expressions inside templates will be executed as part of the rendering process`</font>.
+Vue templates are compiled into JavaScript, and <font color=#3498db size=4>`expressions inside templates will be executed as part of the rendering process`</font>.
 Although the expressions are evaluated against a specific rendering context

 due to the complexity of potential global execution environments, it is impractical for a framework like Vue to completely shield you from potential malicious code execution without incurring unrealistic performance overhead.

-The most straightforward way to avoid this category of problems altogether is to <font color=gree size=4>`make sure the contents of your Vue templates are always trusted and entirely controlled by you.`</font>
+The most straightforward way to avoid this category of problems altogether is to <font color=#3498db size=4>`make sure the contents of your Vue templates are always trusted and entirely controlled by you.`</font>

 ### 3.2 What Vue Does to Protect You